xteve-project/xTeVe-Documentation/en/configuration.md

 - **Timeout for new client connections:** xTeVe waits for the set time before new connections are allowed.
 Helpful for fast channel switching.

-- **User Agent:** Defines which user agent should be in the header of an HTTP connection and xTeVe buffer.
+- **User Agent:** Defines which user agent should be in the header of an HTTP connection and buffer.

 - **FFmpeg Binary Path:** File path to FFmpeg.